-Directed Study or ResearchPrerequisite: open to senior students doing a major or concentration in economics who have received departmental approval.
+Prerequisite: open to senior students doing a major or concentration in economics who have received departmental approval.

 An open course, permitting students to study an area of economics not accommodated in the regular program.
 The student plans a syllabus in consultation with the supervising professor.
-Students interested in this alternative should apply for departmental permission before the semester in which they wish to take this course.
+Students interested in this alternative should apply for departmental permission before the term in which they wish to take this course.
 Equivalent to three lecture hours.